-Is Cheddar Lactose-free?
+So, Is Cheddar Lactose-free?

-For example, a cup of whole milk has about 12 grams of lactose, while the same serving size of cheddar has about 0.4 grams of lactose (source: USDA).
+For example, a cup of whole milk (240 grams or 8 oz) has about 12 grams of lactose, while one cup of cheddar cheese (105 grams or 3.7 oz) only has about 0.2 grams of lactose (source: USDA).

-What about the Extra Sharp Cheddar?
+Cheddar Variety: What about the Extra Sharp Cheddar?

 let’s move on to some of the most popular brands of cheddar cheese.